dancavolick/github-slideshow/_posts/0000-01-02-dancavolick.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
 What is ET short for?
-Because he only has smal legs.....
+Because he only has small legs.....
 Use the left arrow to go back!